MicrosoftDocs/fabric-docs/docs/data-science/tutorial-relationships-detection.md

 ---
-title: Tutorial: Discover relationships in the _Synthea_ dataset using semantic link (preview)
+title: 'Tutorial: Discover relationships in the _Synthea_ dataset using semantic link (preview)'
 description: This article shows how to detect relationships in the public _Synthea_ dataset, using semantic link. ms.reviewer: mopeakande
 reviewer: msakande